nus-cs2103-AY1617S2/addressbook-level4/docs/LearningOutcomes.md

 ## Use API Design `[LO-ApiDesign]`

-Note how components of TaskManager have well-defined APIs.
+Note how components of GeeKeep have well-defined APIs.
 For example, the API of the `Logic` component is given in the [`Logic.java`](../src/main/java/seedu/geekeep/logic/Logic.java)
 <img src="images/LogicClassDiagram.png" width="800"><br>